Thursday, June 21, 2012

 I had prepared the crowns by cutting out a rectangle of stiff, gold card, and cutting a wave design along one edge.
 I punched holes in each side, and tied on some elastic (about 25-30 cm long).

 I set up a 'crown station' in the corner of the living room.
-The girls had a selection of sequins, fake jewels, tiny bits of sparkly sticky-backed craft foam, and wooden fish and starfish shapes to stick on.
+The girls had a selection of sequins, fake jewels, tiny bits of sparkly sticky-backed craft foam, stickers, and wooden fish and starfish shapes to stick on.

 They were a hit, and so cute on all the little mermaid princesses!